15 eCommerce Conversion Rate Optimization Tactics To Boost Your Sales

 Look at the comparison of the control and variation below:

 While the above A/B test ideas and examples for eCommerce testing provided you solid insights into what works; never follow them blindly.
-Be sure to create a strong hypothesis based on data from your google analytics account or any behavior analytics tool and test to validate it for yourself to see what works best for your eCommerce business.
+Be sure to create a strong hypothesis based on data from your google analytics account or any behavior analytics tool and test to validate it for yourself to see what works best for your e-commerce business.
 And don’t forget to share your A/B testing experiences at firstname.lastname@example.org!